Heritage craft evenings feature in festive fun at Stanwick Lakes

 For those looking for a group event, whether it is a corporate Christmas do or a social get-together, there are a number of options on offer.

 Groups can enjoy a sumptuous Christmas lunch followed by a choice of creative activities: create a chunky knit stocking, craft a handmade willow decoration, make a seasonal festive wreath or paint a ceramic decoration.
-Accommodating up to 40 guests, the first of these events get underway on November 26 and 27 – click here for more details.
+Accommodating up to 40 guests, the first of these events get underway on November 26 and 27 – read more here: https://www.facebook.com/events/1293006835219511/?ref=newsfeed

 Billie Passchier, Stanwick Lakes’ Trust Director, said: “All of us here at Stanwick Lakes are getting excited as the festive season approaches and we put the final touches to our Christmas programme.
 There really is something for everyone.